 The United States fully supported the Israeli-PLO Declaration of Principles signed in Washington on September 13, 1993, and the follow-up agreements in May 1994, September 1995, the Hebron agreement of January 15, 1997, and the Wye agreement of October 23, 1998, mediated by President Clinton.
+The United States, the European Union, the United Nations, and Russia sponsor the three-phase "Road Map" peace process, introduced in 2003, but still not implemented by the Israelis and Palestinians.

 The United States has provided on average \$3 billion in foreign aid to Israel each year since 1985.
 Under an Israeli-U.S. agreement, economic assistance is being phased out and military aid is being increased.
 H.R.
-2800 and S. 1426, the FY2004 foreign operations appropriations bills will provide Israel with \$2.16 billion in military aid and \$480 million in economic assistance.
+4818, the FY2005 foreign operations appropriations bill, provided Israel with \$2.202 billion in military aid and \$357 million in economic assistance.

-See also CRS Issue Brief IB85066, Israel: U.S. Foreign Assistance; CRS Issue Brief IB91137, The Middle East Peace Talks; CRS Report RS20339, Jerusalem: The U.S. Embassy and P.L.
-104-45; and CRS Report RS21564, Israel's Security Fences, Separating Israel from the Palestinians.
+See also CRS Issue Brief IB85066, Israel: U.S. Foreign Assistance; CRS Issue Brief IB91137, The Middle East Peace Talks; CRS Report RS22000, Israel's Proposal to Withdraw from Gaza; and CRS Report RS21564, Israel's Security Fences, Separating Israel from the Palestinians.